Akwemira/Functions/README.md

 # Functions
-This repository is dedicated to codes written as functions.\n alice.py creates a .txt file and copies the content of this file to another .txt file calculator.py carries out arithmetic operations multiply_even_numbers.py selects even numbers from a list of numbers and calculates their product
+This repository is dedicated to codes written as functions. alice.py creates a .txt file and copies the content of this file to another .txt file calculator.py carries out arithmetic operations multiply_even_numbers.py selects even numbers from a list of numbers and calculates their product